Introduction to Wayuu Crochet: Art of Making Mochilas

 Tips for Doing Wayuu

 - Be tight and deliberate with your stitches.

 - Check the back of the project frequently to ensure you didn’t leave any strands behind or any yarns are not stretched enough.

 - Keep your yarn organized in a way to prevent tangling.
 Marion shows ideas in her tutorials.

-- Count when needed and use visual queues to help you speed up as bit.
+- Count when needed and use visual queues to help you speed up a bit.

 - Do not over exaggerate your hook movement.
 Be exact and you will find you don’t need to pull up on loose strands as much.

-- The project should feel stiff when you are crocheting it due to the tightness and tension.
+- The project should feel stiff when you are crocheting it due to tightness and tension.

-I found with myself that due to this being a slow going process.
-A large project may feel never ending or daunting.
-Set yourself up with mini goals as you progress.
+I found with myself that due to this being a slow-going process.
+A large project may feel never-ending or daunting.
+Set yourself up with mini-goals as you progress.
 Set a goal that is achievable in the time frame of each sitting.
-At the end of your session of crochet and you hit your goal, you will like like you are making great progress.
+At the end of your session of crochet and you hit your goal, you will like you are making great progress.